Armaan-Agrawal-25/PDS_Book_Exchange/README.md

 Details:
 - Wrote a Python application utilizing the Flask framework that allows a user to browse and upload book listings.
-- Utilized the Pandas library to handle displaying the listings and filtering said data based on user requests.
+- Utilized the Pandas library to handle displaying the listings and filtering of said data based on user requests.
 - Wrote HTML code to specify the look and design of the application.

 Files: